FirePhoenix555/dmp-discord-bot/README.md

 7. legacy command to archive dmps from link list
     * remove this when you're done archiving
       * back up `archives.json` after everything is archived
+8. Move "user got this correct" message to always be in #dmp
+    * After testing done though
+9. Add "will post at 12pm in the winter (cst) / 1pm in the summer (cdt)" to `/queue` description